eturkes/oxtr-ko-2017-03/README.md

 -->

 # oxtr-ko-201703
+#### *This analysis contains usable results but is being further analyzed*

-Intellicage analysis for the oxytocin receptor knockout mouse
+Intellicage analysis for the oxytocin receptor knockout mouse.
+Individual Jupyter Notebooks for each paradigm are located in the `analysis` dir.
+They can be easily explored in Docker by running `./launch-docker.sh`.